dipendrapant/Risk/README.md

-This project is a web app built with Python backend and ReactJS frontend to be used as a starter template.
+This project is a web app built with Python backend and ReactJS frontend to be used for Software Risk Classification

 Built With
 Python 3